DanielNorris7/DanielNorrisIT2351/Project/readme.md

 ### Explain why there is an addresses table and how it is used.
 > The address table is used hold the address data for the customers.
 However, the database was designed to have the address on a seperate table from the customers, so that a customer can have more than one address.
 The most common example would be a shipping and billing address.
 Instead of having duplicate columns in the customers table, a seperate address table can be used to create a one-to-many relationship.

+### Database Administration
+> As a DBA, three things I would change about this database would be:
+> 1. I would add a new column to the customers table named 'recieve_emails', so we can track if they would like to recieve marketing emails on an opt-in basis.
+> 2. I would create a Stored Procedure that takes in an Order ID.
+Then I would display the customers information (Concated name, email, concated address, phone number), thier order ship total (ship amount + tax) the products ordered, qunatity and any discounts.
+That way someone can easily look up an order with just an order id.
+> 3. I would update the credit card number column to use either MD5 or AES encryption.
+That way when someone tried to pull information from that column, it would be encrypted by default.
+Then add a decryption call for specific roles or stored function that would need to see the plain text value.

 ### Conclusion